GitUser8888/Predicting-Popularity-in-Korean-Drama-Industry-Based-on-Face-Image/README.md

 ## Future Works

+1. Expand feature extraction to include specific landmarks of the face, and possible development as a tool to aid cosmetic surgeons

-1. Expand definition of success to include more metrics including net worth, brand endorsements, drama ratings and others.
+2. Refine definition of success to include more metrics such as net worth, brand endorsements, drama ratings and others when data and resources are available

-2. Expand regional scope to Japan, Taiwan, outside of Asia.

-3. Add more actors, as well as many more images per actor.
+3. Further finetune the model with more actors, as well as many more images per actor, and female actors

-4. Train using neural networks when there are more data, and explore adding a third class of popularity
+4. Train using neural networks when there are more data, and explore adding a third tier of popularity

+5. Explore expanding regional scope to Japan, Taiwan, outside of Asia etc.

-5. Deploy model on a platform with more capabilities such as batch upload and dashboard
+6. Deploy model on a platform with more capabilities such as batch upload and dashboard